Pop Archives

 The song is about mountain man Clifton Clowers’ unreasonable restriction of his fair young daughter’s dating rights.
 And he has a gun and a knife!

 Claude King, born in Shreveport LA, and co-writer Merle Kilgore, who grew up in Shreveport, both had successful and varied careers in country music.
-Claude King (b.
-1923) had a number of hits on the country charts, although Wolverton Mountain was his only mainstream hit.
-Merle Kilgore (1934-2005), who also worked in radio, films and management, wrote the Johnny Horton hit Johnny Reb and, with June Carter, Johnny Cash's Ring Of Fire.
+Claude King (1923-2013) had a number of hits on the country charts, although Wolverton Mountain was his only mainstream hit.
+Merle Kilgore (1934-2005), who also worked in radio, films and management, wrote the Johnny Horton hit Johnny Reb and, with June Carter, Johnny Cash’s Ring Of Fire.
 (AMGC)

 Other versions: In the US in the 60s, singles of Wolverton Mountain were released by Farley Wayne (on Hit, 1962), Jo Ann Castle (Dot, 1963), Kai Winding (Verve, 1964) and Travis Wammack (1969).
 Other singers who recorded it include Johnny Horton, Webb Pierce, Don Gibson, Faron Young, Hank Williams Jr, Conway Twitty, Nat ‘King’ Cole, Pat Boone, Louis Armstrong, Bing Crosby, Jerry Lee Lewis and Bill Haley.
 Groups that recorded it include The Brothers Four, The Downliners Sect, The Sir Douglas Quintet, The Nitty Gritty Dirt Band and Foster & Allen.